deepsuncode/TSInet-irradiance-reconstruction/TSInet-Package/ReadME.txt

 Package Structure
 After downloading the zip files from https://web.njit.edu/~wangj/TSInet/, unzip the files into a directory so that the TSInet package includes the following folders and files:

  ReadMe.txt              	 - this ReadMe file.
  requirements.txt        	 - includes Python required packages for Python version 3.6.8 and tensorflow version 1.14. requirements_tf_2.4.txt 	 - includes Python required packages for Python version >= 3.8.6 and tensorflow version 2.4.
- models                  - directory for newly trained models. default_model           - includes default trained model used during the initial work of TSInet. logs                    - includes the logging inforation. test_data               - includes a list of TSI data sets that can be used for reconstruction. train_data              - includes the SORCE TSI dataset that is used for building the TSInet network model. results                 - will include the reconstruction result file(s) tsinet_test.py          - Python program to test/reconstruct a trained model. tsinet_train.py         - Python program to train a model. tsinet_utils.py         - utilities program used by the test and training programs.
+ models                  	 - directory for newly trained models. default_model         		 - includes default trained model used during the initial work of TSInet. logs                   	 - includes the logging inforation. test_data             	 	 - includes a list of TSI data sets that can be used for reconstruction. train_data             	 - includes the SORCE TSI dataset that is used for building the TSInet network model. results                	 - will include the reconstruction result file(s) tsinet_reconstructor.py         - Python program to test/reconstruct a trained model. tsinet_train.py         	 - Python program to train a model. tsinet_utils.py        	 - utilities program used by the test and training programs.

 Running a Test/Reconstruction Task:
-1. To run a test/reconstruction, you should use the existing data sets from the "test_dataî directory. tsinet_test.py is used to run the test/reconstruction.
+1. To run a test/reconstruction, you should use the existing data sets from the "test_data‚Äù directory. tsinet_test.py is used to run the test/reconstruction.
 Type: python tsinet_test.py -h will show you the available options as follows:
 	usage: tsinet_reconstructor.py [-h] -n DATASET_NAME [-r RESULT_FILE_NAME] [-e EPOCHS] [-z NUMBER_OF_DAYS] [-k K_STEPS] [-l VERBOSE]